zyli93/ASPE-APRE/README.md

 ## The TODO list

-- [ ] implement user review aggregation and item review aggregation for Amazon
-- [ ] implement user review aggregation and item review aggregation for Yelp
+- [ ] implement user review aggregation and item review aggregation for Amazon & Yelp (in annotate.py)
 - [ ] add dependency info for nlp toolkits such as nltk and spaCy
 - [ ] check if the strings need better processing?
-- [ ] filter out too long or too short reviews
+- [x] filter out too long or too short reviews
 - [ ] pmi compute error in TagGCN because `combinations()` doesn't consider order
+- [x] preprocessing code cannot deal with text = `NaN`

 ## Data